Jackorea/IOS_app/README.md

 ## 📱 UI Components (Separate from SDK)

-The main app includes example UI components that work with the BluetoothKit SDK:
+The LinkBandDemo app includes example UI components that work with the BluetoothKit SDK:

 - `EnhancedStatusCardView`: Complete connection status and control interface
 - `BatchDataCollectionView`: Configure and monitor batch data collection